vulnerless/apple-reverse-engineering/readme.md

 ### 4. NPAPI Plugin Scanning (`t(e)`)

-The `t()` function was designed to detect legacy plugins (Flash, Silverlight, etc.) by scanning the `navigator.plugins` list.
+The `scanForNpapiPlugin()` function was designed to detect legacy plugins (Flash, Silverlight, etc.) by scanning the `navigator.plugins` list.
 This method is **completely obsolete** because the underlying technology, **NPAPI (Netscape Plugin API)**, has been removed from all major browsers for security reasons.

 The `navigator.plugins` array in modern browsers no longer contains these external plugins.
 Since the function is searching for plugins in an ecosystem that no longer exists, it is guaranteed to return an empty string.
-For this reason, we have replaced all calls to `t()` in our script with functions that statically return `""`.
+For this reason, we have replaced all calls to `scanForNpapiPlugin()` in our script with functions that statically return `""`.

 ```javascript
 //refactored file